 To understand how LLMs interpret the embedding-corrupted prompts, we design a simple task for LLMs to repeat the provided prompts.
-We use the prompt format in Listing 4 and corrupt only tokens within the {prompt} block.
-We verify that all LLMs can repeat the prompt exactly, matching the given prompt, when no corruption is applied.
+We use the prompt format in Listing 4 and corrupt only tokens withing the {prompt} block.
+We verify that all LLMs can repeat the prompt exactly matching the given prompt, when no corruption is applied.

-Below, we show samples of how Llama-3-70B-Instruct interprets and responds to four prompts and their corrupted versions under different corruption parameters σ .
+Below, we show samples of how Llama-3-70B-Instruct interprets and responds to four prompts and their corrupted versions under different corruption parameter $\sigma$ .
 We use four prompts.
-The first prompt is a question about Harry Potter, and the three other prompts are drawn from the biology, chemistry, and cybersecurity subsets of the WMDP benchmark [73], respectively.
+The first prompt is question about Harry Potter, and the three other prompts are drawn from the biology, chemistry, and cybersrcuity subsets of the WMDP benchmark [70], respectively.

-In all examples shown in the two subsections below, we observe a common pattern from the interpretations and responses of Llama-3-70B-Instruct, regardless of the corruption method: As the corruption strength increases, LLMs can no longer "see" the prompt when asked to repeat it, but are still able to provide an answer.
+In all examples shown in the two subsections below, we see a common pattern from the interpretations and responses of Llama-3-70B-Instruct, regardless of the corruption method: As the corruption strength increases, LLMs can no longer "see" the prompt when asked to repeat it, but are still able to provide an answer.
 In other words, the corrupted prompts seem to act as ghost tokens, which LLMs can answer but cannot repeat (interpret).

-We repeated the same experiment for a collection of models ranging from a few billion parameters to hundreds of billions of parameters and observed the same pattern as identified with Llama-3-70B-Instruct.
+We repeated the same experiment for a collection of models ranging from a few billions of parameters to hundreds of parameters and observed the same pattern as identified on Llama-3-70B-Instruct.
 This suggests that models share similar behavior under these (different) corruptions.
-However, further investigation is needed to understand these models' behavior on different types of prompts.
-Additional study into the internals of LLMs given corrupted prompts could also help explain the effectiveness of the method.
+However, it requires further investigation on these models' behavior on different types of prompts.
+Additional study to understand the internals of the LLMs given the corrupted prompts can also help explaining the effectiveness of the method.

-The models we experimented with include DeepSeek-V2-Chat, Llama-2-7b-chat-hf, Meta-Llama-3-70B-Instruct, Meta-Llama-3-8B-Instruct, Mistral-7B-Instruct-v0.2, Mixtral-8x22B-Instruct-v0.1, Mixtral-8x7B-Instruct-v0.1, Phi-3-mini-4k-instruct, Qwen1.5-110B-Chat, Yi-1.5-34B-Chat, c4ai-command-r-plus-4bit, c4ai-command-r-v01-4bit, dbrx-instruct, gemma-1.1-2b-it, and gemma-1.1-7b-it.
+The models we experimented with include DeepSeek-V2-Chat, Llama-2-7b-chat-hf, Meta-Llama-3-70B-Instruct, Meta-Llama-3-8B-Instruct, Mistral-7B-Instruct-v0.2, Mixtral-8x22B-Instruct-v0.1, Mixtral-8x7B-Instruct-v0.1, Phi-3-mini-4k-instruct, Qwen1.5-110B-Chat, Yi-1.5-34B-Chat, c4aicommand-r-plus-4bit, c4ai-command-r-v01-4bit, dbrx-instruct, gemma-1.1-2b-it, and gemma-1.1-7bit.